cloudlockr/cloudlockr-server/README.md

   - **Request requirements**:
     - Header:
       - `authorization`: `{token_type} {accessToken}` (from the response body of `register`, `login`, or `refresh`)
+    - Query parameter:
+      - `fileId`: Must be a valid UUID
   - **Response**:
     - Success:
       - Status code: `200`